Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/01-AIE-ML-programming-and-optimization/TilingParametersProgramming.md

    .tile_traversal = {{.dimension=0, .stride=3, .wrap=2}}});
 ```

-The overall C++ code, including the connections of the kernels to the shared_buffer will look like this:
+The overall C++ code, including the connections of the kernels to the `shared_buffer` looks like this:

 ```C++
 class mygraph : public graph